Background check: Firearms purchases

-In the United States, the Brady Bill requires criminal checks for those wishing to purchase handguns from licensed firearms dealers.
+In the United States under the Gun Control Act of 1968, citizens and US residents must be 18 years or older to purchase shotguns, rifles, or ammunition.
+All other firearms – such as handguns – can only be sold to individuals 21 or older.
 Restricted firearms (like machine guns), suppressors, explosives or large quantities of precursor chemicals, and concealed weapons permits also require criminal checks.
 Checks are also required for those working in positions with special security concerns, such as trucking, ports of entry, and airports (including airline transportation).
 Laws exist to prevent those who do not pass a criminal check from working in careers involving the elderly, disabled, or children.

 Pre-employment screening

 Pre-employment screening refers to the process of investigating the backgrounds of potential employees and is commonly used to verify the accuracy of an applicant's claims as well as to discover any possible criminal history, workers compensation claims, or employer sanctions.

 Brazil

 The Brazilian legal system prohibits discrimination against people.
 Many people consider background checks to be discriminatory.